kubernetes/community/contributors/devel/sig-architecture/api-conventions.md

 resource), or should be called `fooRef`, and should contain a subset of the fields of the `ObjectReference` type.

+Object references on a namespaced type should usually refer only to objects in the same namespace.
+Because namespaces are a security boundary, cross namespace references can have unexpected impacts, including:
+ 1. leaking information about one namespace into another namespace.
+It's natural to place status messages or even bits of content about the referenced object in the original.
+This is a problem across namespaces.
+ 2. potential invasions into other namespaces.
+Often references give access to a piece of referred information, so being able to express "give me that one over there" is dangerous across namespaces without additional work for permission checks or opt-in's from both involved namespaces.
+ 3. referential integrity problems that one party cannot solve.
+Referencing namespace/B from namespace/A doesn't imply the power to control the other namespace.
+This means that you can refer to a thing you cannot create or update.
+ 4. unclear semantics on deletion.
+If a namespaced resource  is referenced by other namespaces, should a delete of the referenced resource result in removal or should the referenced resource be force to remain.
+ 5. unclear semantics on creation.
+If a referenced resource is created after its reference, there is no way to know if it is the one that is expected or if it is a different one created with the same name.

+Built-in types and ownerReferences do not support cross namespaces references.
+If a non-built-in types chooses to have cross-namespace references the semantics of the edge cases above should be clearly described and the permissions issues should be resolved.
+This could be done with a double opt-in (an opt-in from both the referrer and the refer-ee) or with secondary permissions checks performed in admission.

 TODO: Plugins, extensions, nested kinds, headers